nirajp82/Ansible/99_04_pythonscript_filterjson.md

-Certainly!
-Let me provide you with a comprehensive example that includes an Ansible playbook, a Python script, and JSON data.
+This comprehensive example that includes an Ansible playbook, a Python script, and JSON data.
 In this example, the Ansible playbook will run the Python script to filter records from a JSON file where the country is "USA" and the state is "MD".
 The filtered data will be saved in a new JSON file.

 ### JSON Data (`data.json`):